rust-lang/book/second-edition/src/ch03-01-variables-and-mutability.md

 not the result of a function call or any other value that could only be computed at runtime.

-Here's an example of a constant declaration where the constant's name is `MAX_POINTS` and its value is set to 100,000.
+Here’s an example of a constant declaration where the constant’s name is `MAX_POINTS` and its value is set to 100,000.
 (Rust constant naming convention is to use all upper case with underscores between words):